• Skip to primary navigation

 Building an iconic landmark is a good start, but something didn’t feel quite right the longer I looked at it.
 I was soon to discover why, but we’ll get to that.

 Also visible from the old city waterfront is the “Vertical Hospital” that is being built on the Garuda head.
-This section wasn’t open so I didn’t go over there.
-40% of the reclaimed land is being used for government use, such as the hospital and administrative buildings.
+This section wasn’t open, so I didn’t go over there.
+40% of the reclaimed land is being used for government purposes, such as the hospital and administrative buildings.
 The patients will have a good view, but I wondered about the wisdom of putting the hospital in the least accessible part of the islands.

 [Vertical Hospital in Center Point of Indonesia.]